splunk/stef/stef-spec/specification.md

 as the previous instance of the MultiMap.
 In that case the keys are not encoded at all and only values that differ from the previous instance's corresponding value are encoded.

-The encoding can be used if the number of key-value pairs in the MultiMap is less than or equal to 63.

 The encoder compares the values of this instance of the MultiMap with the values of the previous instance, key-by-key.
 For all values at index i bit number i is set in a value `ChangedKeys`.
 After all values are iterated `ChangedKeysShifted` is computed